These Cranes have different types of Working principles and Driving Media.

 You can operate Crane with Electric Power or Water also.

-Electric Driven Cranes are used in Manufacturing Plants whereas Hydraulic Cranes are widely used on Dock Siding, Warehouse or Big Workshops.
+Electric Driven Cranes are used in Manufacturing Plants whereas Hydraulic Cranes are widely used on Dock Siding, Warehouses, or Big Workshops.

-So, Here it comes Working of Hydraulic Crane
+So, Here it comes Working on Hydraulic Crane

 Due to the increased distance between the two Pulley Blocks, the Wire Rope is pulled and the load is lifted up.